Current Ongoing Projects:

 Y: 2018–2020

-High above the village, on the steep southern slope of the Salvenberg, the house sits on the edge of a small hamlet.
-As elongated and compact as possible in its cubature, the building follows the terrain and makes use of the sloping site.
+Perched high above the village on the steep southern slope of the Salvenberg, the house stands at the edge of a small hamlet.
+Designed as elongated and compact as possible in its form, the building follows the natural topography, fully embracing the sloping site.

 ( 1 )